 These programs are blended programs requiring one on-campus course as well as several campus residencies and workshops.
 The MSN degrees can be completed in about 30 months, and the certificates require the completion of 27 to 33 credits.
 Clinical hours are typically completed at a local site that is approved by Indiana Wesleyan University.

-The Nurse Practitioner Master’s in Primary Care
+The Nurse Practitioner Master’s in Primary Care (Family)

 The MSN program in primary care is a part-time, hybrid program consisting of 49 credits and at least 700 hours of supervised clinical hours.
 The program also consists of five on-campus workshops for clinical orientation the advanced health assessment course, which is offered during evening classes.
 Students typically complete the program in about 30 months but can study at their own pace.
 They must complete the program within four years.
 There are six start dates throughout the year.
 Course topics include biostatistics, epidemiology, advanced pathophysiology, primary care across the lifespan of children between one and three years old, and professional development for advanced practice in primary care nursing, among others.